fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I have been using this for testing non CBUS code as the units lose CBUS configuration when software is reloaded.
 I will do this now on a third DUE.

+See below at CANDUE for the testing of CBUS Long Message handling.

 ## Codes

 ### CBUS library